France-ioi/taskgrader/README.md

 Execute `install.sh` in the taskgrader directory to install.
 It will help you install everything.
 If needed, modify `config.py` to suit your needs.

+## Testing

+After configuration, you can test that the taskgrader is configured properly and is behaving as expected by running `tests/test.py`.
+By default, it will run all tests and give you a summary.

+Full usage instructions are given by `test.py -h`.

 ## Executing

 The taskgrader itself can be executed with

     python taskgrader.py